Givenchy: Departure of Hubert de Givenchy

 In 1988, Givenchy was bought by LVMH.

-Hubert de Givenchy left the company in 1995.
-He was succeeded by a variety of young British creators including John Galliano, Alexander McQueen and Julien MacDonald.
+Hubert de Givenchy retired and left the company in 1995.
+He was succeeded by a variety of young British creators including John Galliano, Alexander McQueen and Julien Macdonald.

-From 2000, the brand’s women’s line was re-named Givenchy, from Couture Givenchy.
-The Gentleman Givenchy men’s wear line was named Givenchy.
+From 2000, the brand's women's line was re-named Givenchy, from Couture Givenchy.
+The Gentleman Givenchy men's wear line was named Givenchy.

 2005–2017, Riccardo Tisci

 The reins for both collections were passed on to Riccardo Tisci in 2005 when he was named artistic director of womenswear.
 Tisci introduced his own style and influences, changed the house codes, and added a touch of dark and sensual romanticism.

 Philippe Fortunato, the former chief operating of LVMH Moet Hennessy Vuitton SA – China, is the current Chief Operating at Givenchy.

 Tisci's Givenchy designs were worn by a number of celebrities on red carpet occasions, including Rooney Mara at the 2012 Academy awards.
 He was also responsible for working with Madonna designing her costumes for her Sticky & Sweet tour as well as the 2012 Super Bowl Halftime Show.

 In February 2017, Riccardo Tisci announced that he would be leaving Givenchy, after twelve years working as the brands Creative Director.